AdobeDocs/analytics.en/help/analyze/analysis-workspace/curate-share/shareable-links.md

 ## Get a read-only link to share with anyone

-You can share a read-only link to Analysis Workspace projects with people who don't have access to Customer Journey Analytics.
+You can share a read-only link to Analysis Workspace projects with people who don't have access to Adobe Analytics.

 For more information, see [Share with anyone](/help/analyze/analysis-workspace/curate-share/share-projects.md#share-a-project-with-anyone-no-login-required).